jvendramin/instant-airtable-trigger-node/README.md

 - Watch for record creation
 - Watch for record updates
+- Watch for record deletions
 - Specify fields to watch for changes
 - Include additional field data in the output
+- Include previous cell values of changed fields in the output

 ## Credentials